Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

 where $\hat{\rho}_{\mathrm{tot}}(I_0)$ is the mixed state with a beam peak power of $I_0$ given from Eq.~\eqref{eq: midex-state}.
 Note that in practice this process ensemble averages the various classical degrees of freedom at the experimental geometry, where a scale of Avogadro number of atoms interact with the beam.\\

-The numerical values of the parameters used in the simulation are driving laser frequency $\omega_L = 0.057~\mathrm{a.u.}$ (corresponding to $\lambda_L = 800~\mathrm{nm}$, widely used in HHG~\cite{PRXHHG, BSV-husimi, atomic-1, atomic-2, Sebas2024}), the softening parameter for the electron model potential $b = 0.816$ a.u. (corresponding to a Neon ionization potential $I_p = 0.7925$ a.u.), and the light-matter coupling used is $\lambda = \sqrt{8 \pi / L_C} = 0.01~\mathrm{a.u.}$ (corresponding to a cavity length of $L_C \sim 13~\mathrm{\mu m}$, which is consistent with the time-window of the driving pulse, as discussed in the SI).
+The numerical values of the parameters used in the simulation are driving laser frequency $\omega_L = 0.057~\mathrm{a.u.}$ (corresponding to a wavelength of $800~\mathrm{nm}$, widely used in HHG~\cite{PRXHHG, BSV-husimi, atomic-1, atomic-2, Sebas2024}), the softening parameter for the electron model potential $b = 0.816$ a.u. (corresponding to a Neon ionization potential $I_p = 0.7925$ a.u.), and the light-matter coupling used is $\lambda = \sqrt{8 \pi / L_C} = 0.01~\mathrm{a.u.}$ (corresponding to a cavity length of $L_C \sim 13~\mathrm{\mu m}$, which is consistent with the time-window of the driving pulse, as discussed in the SI).
 All of the main results and conclusions that will be discussed below arise generally for different values of $\lambda$ (see SI for further results).
 The minimum intensity for convergence in the focal integration is $I_{\mathrm{min}} = 0.32\times10^{14}~\mathrm{W/cm^2}$.
 All simulations are performed using the Octopus code~\cite{Octopus-1, Octopus-2} to solve the Schr\"odinger equation in a three-dimensional space $(x,y,y^\prime)$ by expressing photon modes as 1D harmonic oscillators in the photon phase-space (coordinates $y,y'$), and the electronic coordinates in real-space ($x$ coordinate)~\cite{Sebas2024}.
-To suppress unphysical reflections from the boundaries of the simulation box, we apply a complex absorbing potential (CAP), which is converged simultaneously with the box length~\cite{cap-umberto}.
-In principle, this scheme can be extended into higher dimensions by adding additional photonic coordinates, or electronic coordinates (up to 3D)~\cite{2-electron-atom-6D}.\\
+To suppress unphysical reflections from the boundaries of the simulation box, we apply a complex absorbing potential (CAP), which is converged simultaneously with the box size~\cite{cap-umberto}.
+In principle, this scheme can be extended to higher dimensions by adding additional photonic coordinates, or electronic coordinates~\cite{2-electron-atom-6D} although here simulations are restricted to 1D.\\

 {\it Results and discussion}—At this stage, we employ the above described numerical approach in order to study the physics and quantum-optical nature of HHG driven by a coherent state of light. \\